Boutanche/Boutanche/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "La Fabrique du Café" Stage de 5 semaines pendant les "vacances"
+- 🔭 I’m currently working on "P****t P****t" at Neosoft
-- 🌱 I’m currently learning Php/Ajax/Python
+- 🌱 I’m currently learning Java/Angular/Gestion des ressources humaines
-- 👯 I’m looking to collaborate on "CRUD_project" with Superdev at Limoges
+- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Stage et Alternance
+- 💬 Ask me about Stage, Alternance, Jobs
-- 📫 How to reach me: benoit@bbinformatique.fr
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->